jiahuei/Python-Sandboxed-REPL/README.md

 # Python Sandboxed REPL

-A sandboxed Python REPL (Read-Eval-Print Loop) that runs entirely using WebAssembly.
-No Python installation required!
+A sandboxed Python REPL that compiles to a single binary, run entirely using WebAssembly.
+No installation required!

 ## What is this?